Relying on rainfall: How one community in Kenya is affected by climate change

 With AgriFin, Matheka is making changes to his farm and planting new seeds of climate resilience.

 Matheka bought sunflower seeds certified by AgriFin partners and grew a successful crop he had never grown before.
-After harvesting, he was able to use the platform to find a local market to sell his crops at without fear of exploitation from local buyers.
+After harvesting, he was able to use the platform to find a local market to sell his crops without fear of exploitation from local buyers.

 The stability AgriFin provides makes him more optimistic for the future.
 It keeps him moving forward and to survive, you have to keep moving forward, Matheka says.